12 New Ways To Use Old Furniture In a New Home

 UNIQUE AND NEW WAYS

 Break up a sectional.
 The fact that a sectional was purchased to fit together a certain way doesn’t mean it absolutely has to stay in that configuration.
 Often the pieces can be reconfigured into a new layout that might fit a new space better.

 Try incorporating a low or seat-height ottoman-coffee table (around 18 inches tall, depending on your sofa) to create a corner where no corner existed before, and shift a section over to expand the amount of usable seating area.

 Use almost anything as a low table.
-Designers often praise stool-tables as multi-functional design superheros, but really so many items can serve double duty as a small table or seat.
+Designers often praise stool tables as multi-functional design superheroes, but really so many items can serve double duty as a small table or seat.

 Consider how pieces like chests, chairs (especially durable indoor-outdoor seats), crates and the like could be used to act as a small table in the bathroom, at the foot of the bed, on the patio — the list goes on and on, and the results are often beautifully unique.

 Use a desk as a nightstand.
 Speaking of inventive tables, an older desk or similar-size console or cabinet can make a very elegant nightstand.
 Don’t worry about having a matching pair; you can use something completely contrasting on the other side and celebrate the asymmetry.
 The layout will be anchored by the bed, so it will still look balanced and centered regardless of the different tables.

 Living with a piece of furniture in a particular room for years and years can sometimes make you associate that piece with that room forever.
 However, often the best place for an old favorite in a new home is in a completely different room.
 Takedown these mental walls and imagine any piece in a new space.

 Move pieces to different rooms just to see them in a new light before you settle on where you think they should go.
 A side chair can suit an office, a chest of drawers from a bedroom can be moved to a dining room — the possibilities really are endless once you’re willing to do a little experimenting.